 - Poor levels of support or communication from your superiors

 - Conflict with your manager or another colleague

 - Unattainable performance expectations

 - Being sexually harassed, bullied or assaulted at work

 - Equipment – insufficient availability, inadequate type or in poor working condition

 It’s important to note that while all jobs come with varying degrees of stress at times, psychological injury is more likely to occur when the stress has a high frequency, duration or as a result of a significant event.

 What should I do if I’ve sustained a psychological injury at work?

-If you’ve sustained a psychological injury at work, you may be able to make a worker’s compensation claim.
-For more information contact Shine Lawyers: https://www.shine.com.au/service/workers-compensation/psychological-injury-lawyers.
+If you have sustained a psychological injury at work or because of your work, you may be able to make a worker’s compensation claim.
+The below image will give you a general idea of what to do next: